 Home to Keswick; one of the UK’s most canine friendly towns.
 The Lake District really is a doggy paradise.
 There are hundreds of miles of scenic walks filled with fascinating scents to investigate, lovely beaches for them to swim, dig and run and best of all; our four-legged friends are welcome almost everywhere.

-There are water-bowls in the streets, special dog menus in some of the eateries and tons of pet friendly attractions such as Whinlatter Forest Park, Windermere Lake Cruises and for something a bit different; why not head to the Lake District Sheepdog Experience at Crosthwaite.
+There are water-bowls in the streets, special dog menus in some of the eateries and tons of pet friendly attractions in the Lakes such as Whinlatter Forest Park, Windermere Lake Cruises and for something a bit different; why not head to the Lake District Sheepdog Experience at Crosthwaite.

 This South-West county is a popular choice for a pet friendly stay.
 If your pup loves the sand, there is no better place than Newquay.
 With more beaches than you can shake a stick at and most being dog-friendly all year round, you will be spoilt for choice.
 Afterwards head to Wet Dog Pizza where Fido can enjoy a special pizza and doggy beverage